-- Dracula – one of the very few creatures which was actually a live person Count Dracul used to be a Romanian lord with his own castle and small empire.
+- Dracula – one of the very few creatures which were actually a live person Count Dracul used to be a Romanian lord with his own castle and small empire.
 He was infamous for his cruelty learned back in Turkey.
 Because of this, people started to associate otherworldly qualities to him, such as living forever as someone who is not fully alive but dead.
-Only drinking blood would make him fulfil his appetite.
-Dracula was revived internationally as a blood thirsty monster who can infect other humans and make them bloodsucker dead too, by a British writer called Bram Stoker.
+Only drinking blood would make him fulfill his appetite.
+Dracula was revived internationally as a bloodthirsty monster who can infect other humans and make them bloodsucker dead too, by a British writer called Bram Stoker.

 - Leprechauns – originally Irish, Leprechauns are long connected to bringing luck and money but being also mischievous and doing tricks with humans.
 The gold of the leprechauns is therefore mostly not real gold.

 - Dragons – being present in European and Asian mythology dragons are extremely powerful and important creatures.
 While in Europe they are associated with evil forces in Asia they are strong defenders of people and homes, when treated appropriately.